imjoy-team/dev.imjoy.io/docs/development.md

 Example: `"cover":"https://imjoy.io/static/img/imjoy-card-plain.png"`.

 The cover image is recommended to have a aspect ratio of 16:9.
-It can be hosted inside the github repo, in that case, a `raw` url to the image should be used.
+It can be hosted inside the GitHub repo, in that case, a `raw` url to the image should be used.

 Multiple images can be used, by set `cover` to an array: `"cover": ["url_to_image1", "url_to_image2", "url_to_image3"]`.

+#### labels
+Defines a list of `labels` to catagrize the plugin to allow searching or filtering based on the sematic labels.

+#### authors
+A list of the name of authors.

+#### license
+Name of the plugin license.

+#### repository
+URL for the plugin project repository

+#### website
+URL for the plugin project website

 #### tags
-List of supported tags.
+List of supported tags which configures the plugin after installed.

+(Note: `tags` in ImJoy is not for classification or catagrization purposes, for that you can use `labels` instead.)

 Such tags provide configureable modes for plugin execution, e.g. if a plugin is run on a CPU or GPU.
 Tags can be accessed at various points in the plugin.